-I wanted to clarify some things about the PC Trichocereus clone.
+I wanted to clarify some things about the PC Trichocereus clone and the differences to classic Trichocereus pachanoi.
 What it is, where it probably is from and what it isnt.
 The name is probably the most overused name in the history of Trichocereus culture.
 I personally hate it and spent days discussing the whole situation with friends or interested people in the Trichocereus Facebook group.
 If you hear the word PC in a Trichocereus group, JUST RUN.
 Log off, go outside and be in your garden.
 Still, if you actually wonder what those guys are actually talking about, I am happy to shed some light on this issue.
 Please keep in mind that I hate to use the name of this cultivar, strain or whatever you might want to call it and I will only mention this one time and one time only.

 Photo: moonunitbotanica.com / PC Trichocereus in Australia